fraboeni/fraboeni.github.io/_pages/about.md

 Hello and welcome to my website.
 My name is Franziska Boenisch and I'm a Postdoctoral Fellow at the [Vector Institute for Artificial Intelligence](https://vectorinstitute.ai/) supervised by [Prof. Dr. Nicolas Papernot](https://www.papernot.fr/).
 Prior to joining Vector, I was a PhD candidate at Freie University Berlin and a research assosiate at the Fraunhofer Institute for Applied and Integrated Security [(AISEC)](https://www.aisec.fraunhofer.de/en.html).

-# News

-(September 1st 2022) Our paper on Individualized Privacy Guarantees for Machine Learning was accepted for publication at PoPETs 2023.

 # Research
 My research focus lies at the intersection of *Trustworthy Machine Learning* (ML) and *Privacy*.